Beliavsky/Fortran-code-on-GitHub/README.md

 [CTSM](https://github.com/ESCOMP/CTSM): Community Terrestrial Systems Model (includes the Community Land Model of CESM), from ESCOMP

+[dinsol-v1.0-linux](https://github.com/Emerson-D-Oliveira/dinsol-v1.0-linux): simulates the incoming solar radiation at the top of the atmosphere following the Milankovitch cycles theory, by Emerson Damasceno Oliveira.
+The tool is ideal for preparing the boundary conditions of climate models, beyond being a helpful tool for educational purposes.

 [dwarf-p-cloudsc](https://github.com/ecmwf-ifs/dwarf-p-cloudsc): standalone mini-app of the ECMWF cloud microphysics parameterization, by Michael Lange, Willem Deconinck, and Balthasar Reuter

 [E3SM](https://github.com/E3SM-Project/E3SM): Energy Exascale Earth System Model source code, by E3SM-Project